Webcomic / Skin Horse

 - Bonus Shown Their Work: The Kinsey Scale is a real thing, which measures how gay a person is on a scale from 0, totally hetero, to 6, totally homo (1-5 don't define the gradation well).
 This means that a similar scale may be required to gauge sex appeal, so that Tip can be put above the top category himself.

 - Verbal Tic: The Killotron robots, who will "destroy" everything.
+It is very off-putting if you don't know they don't actually mean to say it.

 - Verbal Backspace: